-AUSTIN, Texas -- State and federal officials have a key message for homeowners, renters and business owners in the 22 Texas counties affected by the recent wildfires: Complete your U.S. Small Business Administration (SBA) loan application -- Discarding it could be like throwing away money!
+BATON, ROUGE, La. -- State and federal disaster recovery officials have a key message for homeowners, renters and business owners in the 18 Louisiana parishes approved for individual assistance as a result of Hurricane Isaac: Complete your U.S. Small Business Administration (SBA) disaster loan application — Discarding it could be like throwing away money!

-After survivors register with the Federal Emergency Management Agency (FEMA), applicants may receive an application for a low-interest disaster loan from the SBA.
-The number one mistake people make is assuming these loans are only for businesses or simply choosing to ignore the application because they do not want to take out a low-interest disaster loan.
+After survivors register with the Federal Emergency Management Agency (FEMA), they may receive an application for a low-interest disaster loan from the SBA.
+The number one mistake people make is assuming these loans are only for businesses or simply choosing to ignore the application because they do not want to take out a loan.

 Applicants should know: